Pilatus PC-12 Crash Stinks: Answers are needed!

-Fourteen people killed in an aircraft that can only carry 10 has the stench of carelessness all over it.
+Fourteen people killed in an aircraft that can only carry ten has the stench of carelessness all over it.
 Most PC-12s can safely hold only six to nine passengers and one or two pilots.
-Why were there so many aboard and where were they seated?
-These youngsters and adults were going skiing.
+Why were there so many aboard the Pilatus PC-12 and where were they seated?
 Where was the baggage and where was it stowed?
 How much did it weigh?
 Why did the aircraft divert?
 What were the qualifications and experience of the pilot?
 Was there a second pilot aboard?

-These preliminary answers are needed to explain why this aircraft fell out of the sky nose down before several eyewitnesses.
+These preliminary answers are needed to explain why the Pilatus PC-12 fell out of the sky, nose down, before several eyewitnesses.
 Did it aerodynamically stall because it got too slow on final approach?
 Did it accumulate ice when flying at altitude and suffer a tail stall when the final flaps were selected?
 The weather at the accident site looked good but there was an area of significant icing en route.
 Did the engine quit as it has a number of other times in PC-12s, dooming the aircraft to a crash short of the airport?

 My calculations show that to stay within the gross weight limits, the pilot could only have put about 160 gallons of fuel aboard, less than what is required for a two and one-half hour flight plus reserves.
-The payload of a PC-12 is about 3,900 pounds.
+The payload of a Pilatus PC-12 is about 3,900 pounds.
 Seven adults weigh a minimum of 1,300 pounds.
 Seven children weigh about 500 pounds minimum.
-Baggage is figured at about 1,000 pounds total which includes skis, boots, poles, clothes, etc. Together, that comes to 2,800 pounds, leaving about 1,100 pounds available for fuel or about 160 gallons.
+These passengers were going skiing, so baggage is figured at about 1,000 pounds total which includes skis, boots, poles, clothes, etc. Together, that comes to 2,800 pounds, leaving about 1,100 pounds available for fuel or about 160 gallons.

 The flight plan was for two and one-half hours en route which, together with required reserves, would have left very little useable fuel at the time of arrival and would have explained the diversion to a closer airport.
 Essentially the National Transportation Safety Board needs to look at whether the fuel was managed properly, or whether the engine quit on a short final approach with the fire coming from unusable fuel that misted or perhaps there was more unusable fuel than certified.